 The WCC Computer-Integrated Machining program has flourished because of its instructional reputation.
 The faculty uses innovative teaching methods supported by state-of-the-art equipment.
 Hands-on class projects help students understand the application of their classroom studies.

 The Computer-Integrated Machining curriculum is designed to prepare individuals for a high-paying career in manufacturing.
-Through a combination of class, lab and cooperative work experience, students will learn to interpret blueprints, set up manual and computer numerical control (CNC) machines, understand basic and advanced machining operations, use computer aided manufacturing (CAM) to program sophisticated CNC machine tools, and make decisions to insure that work quality is maintained.
+Through a combination of class, lab and Work-Based Learning work experience, students will learn to interpret blueprints, set up manual and computer numerical control (CNC) machines, understand basic and advanced machining operations, use computer aided manufacturing (CAM) to program sophisticated CNC machine tools, and make decisions to insure that work quality is maintained.

 Most students have jobs before graduation day.
 Entry-level salaries range from $24,000 to $40,000 and experienced machinists command salaries of $60,000+ annually.
 Graduates could work in small job shops, large manufactures, public institutions, and governmental agencies as operators, machinists, set-up, machining technicians, CNC machine programmers, CAD/CAM programmers, tool and die makers, machine and tool sales, and shop owners.